 Founded in 1886, Bosch is a well-established technology manufacturer.
 We owe many practical mechanisms such as the ABS antilock brake systems in our cars to Bosch.
 Making worlds' quietest and best-performing dishwashers is a particular source of pride for Bosch.
 With over 100 models to choose from Bosch dishwashers offer high-quality for every budget.
 Therefore, it is no wonder that Bosch dishwashers occupy multiple spots on our coveted best dishwashers ranking in 2020.

 Modern dishwashers are now smarter, more energy efficient, and more user-friendly than ever before.
-While LG dishwashers features only ten models (excluding color combinations), exceptional design and unique conveniences make LG dishwasher a viable choice.
+While LG dishwashers feature only less than ten models (excluding color combinations) design fit with rest of the LG kitchens make these dishwashers a viable choice for some families.
+We are also generally happy with the unique conveniences such as the steam-wash that LG dishwasher offer.

 What should you expect from a modern dishwasher?